 Greenlanders are a proud people who enjoy socialising.
 Take the opportunity to visit a local Narsaq home for a traditional 'Coffee Mik' where tea and coffee is served along with cake and a side of local gossip.
 (B)

-Today transfer from Narsaq to Narsarsuaq by helicopter - a stunning low lever trip over the landscape.
+Today transfer from Narsaq to Narsarsuaq by helicopter - a stunning low level trip over the landscape.
 (NB due to helicopter availability and adverse weather conditions this transfer may be by boat.)
 On arrival you will be transferred to your hotel and have a walking tour of the town.
 (B)

-The area around Narsarsuaq is a designated UNESCO World Heritage site, in part due to the many Viking ruins founds here.
+The area around Narsarsuaq is a designated UNESCO World Heritage site, in part due to the many Viking ruins found here.
 Cross Erik's Fjord by boat and go ashore at the sheep breeding settlement Qassiarsuk, situated on the very spot where Erik the Red settled in 985 AD and named his farm "Brattahlid".
 Visit the ruins of Erik's farm and Thorhildur's church, the first Christian church on the American continent.
 In the evening have a 3-course farewell dinner in the hotel.
 N.B. please ask if you would prefer different excursions such as sea kayaking amongst the icebergs or a cruise on the Qoorog Ice Fjord.
 (B,D)